CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 ### Extra Credit (8 pts)
-Getting to know your colleagues in a friendly context can often lead to more effective collaboration; healthy teams often get lunch together, for example.
+Getting to know your colleagues in a friendly context can often lead to more effective collaboration; for example, healthy teams often get lunch together.
 To incentivize this, we will give your team extra credit for this assignment if you meet for a team bonding experience outside of a working session.

-You might want to eat together, or go out for boba.
+You might want to eat together, go out for boba, or hold a board game session.
 If someone on your team is not feeling well, you may also do a virtual activity such as an online gaming session (Drawphone, Skribbl.io, etc.) or social “Zoom lunch”.

 To receive extra credit, share the photo or screenshot of your team activity with your TA mentors by sending it in your team Slack channel before the deadline.
 We encourage you to do these types of meetings often throughout the semester!